From Texas Political Almanac

 City of Houston Elections

 Term-limited members of council this cycle include Wanda Adams (District D), James Rodriguez (District I), and Melissa Noriega (At-Large 3).
-District A Councilwoman Helena Brown is expected to have strong opposition given her controversial first term.
+District A Councilwoman Helena Brown faced a re-run of her contest against former Council Member Brenda Stardig after Brown's controversial first term.

 City of Dallas Elections